ronilbhatia/EasyTrade/README.md

   * Daily Data
 * News API

-A thunk action creator `fetchStock` is used to chain these async API calls and ensure that nothing on the page is loaded until all of this information is received on the front-end.
+A thunk `fetchStock` is used to chain these async API calls and ensure that nothing on the page is loaded until all of this information is received on the front-end.

 ```js
 export const fetchStock = ticker => dispatch => (